cloudflare/cloudflare-docs/products/bots/src/content/about/cloudflare-bot-tags/index.md

 Once you [enable Bot Tags](#enable-bot-tags), you can see more information about bot requests, such as whether a request came from a verified bot (like Bing) or a category of verified bot (like SearchEngine).

 The following values may be present in the `BotTags` log field:
-- None
+- none
-- Api
+- api
-- Proxy
+- proxy
-- Google
+- google
-- Bing
+- bing
-- GoogleAds
+- googleAds
-- GoogleMedia
+- googleMedia
-- GoogleImageProxy
+- googleImageProxy
-- Pinterest
+- pinterest
-- NewRelic
+- newRelic
-- Baidu
+- baidu
-- Apple
+- apple
-- Yandex
+- yandex
-- SearchEngine
+- searchEngine
-- Advertising
+- advertising

 ## Enable bot tags